Benjamin-Lee/DNAvisualization.org/paper/paper.md

 The total sequence count limitation ensures that our chart renderer can handle rendering all of the points (downsampled to a static 1,000 points per sequence) and the sequence length limitation ensures that the transforming Lambda function's memory is not overwhelmed.
 In the future, we aim to increase this limit by taking advantage of further optimizations in memory management during transformation and increases in the total amount of memory available to function invocations.

 While this website was implemented using AWS, this architecture is not exclusive to AWS.
 Google Cloud Platform (GCP) offers both serverless computing and serverless data querying via their BigQuery platform.
 Although both GCP and AWS have similar offerings, it is nontrivial to change cloud service providers due to each service provider's use of a proprietary application programming interface (API).
-The issue of vendor lock-in via proprietary APIs is one of the open problems in serverless computing [@berkeleyView], although open-source tools such as  [@serverlessFramework] show promise for ameliorating this issue.
+The issue of vendor lock-in via proprietary APIs is one of the open problems in serverless computing [@berkeleyView], although open-source tools such as the Serverless Framework (https://www.github.com/serverless/serverless) and Apache OpenWhisk (https://openwhisk.apache.org) show promise for ameliorating this issue.

 # Conclusion